RobertARandolph/AdmiralBumbleBee.com/DAW-Explain.md

 ## Pitch editing

-Pitch editing is the ability to edit the pitch of notes without time stretching or manually splitting the audio-editing-toolsAuthorization prefer dongle.
+Pitch editing is the ability to edit the pitch of notes without time stretching or manually splitting the audio.

 If the DAW has ARA support then it's rated on how well it integrates [Melodyne](http://www.celemony.com/en/melodyne/what-is-melodyne).

 ## Pitch Shifting